CarsonDavis/CarsonDavis.github.io/_posts/2025-02-15-film_camera_photos.md

 In case the pictures don't make it obvious, it's a TLR, where the bottom lens is used to take the photo and the top lens is used to compose the shot.
 It's a weird mix of obviously well-thought out engineering and uncomfortable ergonomics.
 The film advance lever is gorgeously machined into the perfect shape for your thumb, with just the right amount of knurling.
 It's not a piece of flat stock that has been bent; it looks machined from a solid piece of metal.
 It would not be an exaggeration to call it one of the most premium advance levers in my entire collection; I'm frankly shocked they choose to manufacture it this way.

 Meanwhile, the focus and aperture controls are...questionable at best.
 Yes, they've done an excellent job packing all the controls into a thin, pancake lens, but at the cost of them actually being big enough to comfortably use with your soft human fingers.
-The focus ring is knurled and scalloped and only 2.25mm thick, which is a literal pain to use.
+The focus ring is knurled, scalloped, and only 2.25mm thick, and it is a literal pain to use.
 Perhaps in the 65 years since it's manufacture the lens grease has stiffened, but reading online this is an almost universal complaint.

 The aperture ring is a bit better, but only because it moves more smoothly.
 It has the flaw of being too close to the body, presenting it's own difficulties.
-Charmingly, the shutter speed, which is flush with the body, should by rights be the hardest to adjust, but it is actually the easiest.
-They've added two large finger grips making it a breeze to adjust.
+Charmingly, the shutter speed, which is flush with the body, and should by rights be the hardest to adjust, is actually the easiest.
+They've added two large finger grips making it a breeze to turn.

-To be fair, these controls are not all that better than operating, for instance, a Zeiss Contaflex but that doesn't excuse them..
+To be fair, other contempory cameras, such as the Zeiss Contaflex, as also a pain to operate, but I wouldn't say that that excuses either manufacturer.

-The viewfinder is top notch.
-It deploys by the aid of a small knob on the back, which my camera originally had but which fell off at some point.
+Meanwhile, the viewfinder is absolutely top notch.
+It deploys by the aid of a small knob on the back, which sadly fell off my camera during my ownership.
 The deployment is firm and confident, and puts it in waistfinder mode.
 By flipping up the magnifier, you can do precision focusing or use the excellent sport finder.
-The sport finder really deserves praise for its lenses, which, quite unlike any other sportfinder in my collection, really elevates it over the normal metal frame.
-The viewfinder is bright and crisp, with a split prism in the center, that makes focusing trivial.
+The sport finder really deserves praise for its lenses, which, quite unlike any other sportfinder in my collection, elevates it over the normal hollow metal frame.
+The viewfinder is bright and crisp, with a split prism in the center that makes focusing trivial.
 The scene that you see through the magnifier is massive.
 Compared to my Nikon FM2, I think it might take up as much as 4x the physical area in my eye's field of view.

 The taking lens is a 3 element coated Agfa Color Apotar 45mm f/2.8, with a minimum focusing distance of 0.9m, and the leaf shutter goes from 1-1/500s.

 Mike Eckman has a great [writeup](https://mikeeckman.com/2020/11/agfa-flexilette-1960/) on the camera that goes into more detail than I have here.
 He talks a lot about it's general place in history, and the state of the German camera market.

-Inside it has a little advertisement for Agfa Isopan Agfacolor IF 17, Pat 36
+Inside, mine has a little advertisement for Agfa Isopan Agfacolor IF 17, Pat 36.

-It's a sort of weirdly positioned camera, with a premium build, and intermediate price, and it's not clear to me who the market was.
-Overall, despite the finicky controls, the unique design and the _excellent_ viewfinder make it a delightful little camera to shoot with, and I should honestly take it out more.
+It's a sort of weirdly positioned camera, with a premium build and an intermediate price, and it's not clear to me who the market was.
+Despite the finicky controls, the unique design and the _excellent_ viewfinder make it a delightful little camera to shoot with, and I should honestly take it out more.

+### Tech Specs

-**Dates Manufactured**: 1960
+- **Dates Manufactured:** 1960
-**Type**: 35mm TLR
+- **Camera Type:** TLR
-**Format**: 35mm
+- **Format:** 35mm
-**Lens**: AGFA Color Apotar 45mm f/2.8
+- **Primary Lens:** AGFA Color Apotar 45mm f/2.8
+- **Minimum Focusing Distance:** 0.9m
-**Shutter Speeds**: 1 - 1/500, B
+- **Shutter Speeds:** 1 - 1/500, B
-**Minimum Focusing Distance**: 0.9m
-**Serial number**: AC 3584
+- **Light Meter:** None
-**Country of Origin**: Germany
+- **Country of Origin:** Germany
+- **Weight w/ Lens:**
+- **Serial Number:** AC 3584
 **Manual**: [here](https://www.cameramanuals.org/agfa_ansco/agfa_flexilette.pdf)

 <div class="grid-container grid-2x2">